FAQ - Frequently Asked Questions

 In the case of the COVID-19 vaccines, the Paul-Ehrlich-Institut is also carrying out additional studies.
 This includes a study using the SafeVac 2.0 smartphone app, which will be used to further investigate the tolerability of the individual COVID-19 vaccine products.
 Participation in the app-based study is voluntary.

-When does vaccination protection begin with the authorised vaccines?
+When does vaccination protection begin with the authorised COVID-19 vaccines?

-In the clinical trials for authorising the respective vaccines, the complete vaccination protection from a COVID-19 infection was established seven to fifteen days after the second vaccination.
-However, some vaccination protection was seen with all vaccines after the first vaccination.
+In the clinical trials for the marketing authorisation of the respective vaccines, complete vaccination protection against COVID-19 was detected seven to fifteen days after the second vaccination or two weeks after the single vaccination with COVID-19 Vaccine Janssen.
+However, with all the vaccines a certain level of protection against COVID-19 was already evident after the first vaccination.

 What vaccination reactions may occur after a vaccination with the authorised COVID-19 vaccines?